Probiotics are everywhere these days. “With added probiotic cultures” has become a marketing catchphrase we can’t escape.

 Th regulating — These are rare, but truly modulate balance between Th cells.

-Which means, if you take supplements daily that increase Th1, you can cause or worsen autoimmune conditions.
+Which means, if you take supplements daily that stimulate / increase Th1, you can cause or worsen autoimmune conditions.

 If you aren’t familiar with pro-inflammatory autoimmune diseases, they include • Rheumatoid arthritis • Chron’s IBD • Celiac disease • Multiple sclerosis (MS) • Type 1 diabetes • Hashimoto’s • Guillain-Barré • Chronic inflammatory demyelinating polyneuropathy • Psoriasis • PANS / PANDAS (Click here for more)